WHITE MATTER AND GRAY MATTER

 The upper figure is a schematic drawing of the brain and cerebellum, organs that will be analyzed on the following pages.

-In the central nervous system, there are regions with a high concentration of neuronal cell bodies and regions with a high concentration of neuronal extensions, mainly axons but also dendrites.
+The central nervous system is formed by areas that have a high concentration of neuronal cell bodies and regions with a high concentration of neuronal extensions, mainly axons but also dendrites.

 When a recently removed fresh brain or cerebellum is observed macroscopically, these two regions can be identified.